asjoyner/defcon24/PickingBluetoothLowEnergyLocks.md

 ### Exploits

-ScaPy has commands for sending arbitrary socket connections
+#### Clear text passwords

-Quiklock
+There were about 4 or 5 locks vulnerable in this way, most commonly available was the Quicklock.
+It uses a clear text password, in the format of opcode + old password + new password.
+You can change the opcode from 0 to 1, and the second copy of the password is accepted as the new password.
+Resetting the lock password requires removing the battery... but the password change locks the user out of pulling the battery, because the battery is protected by a little shield when the door is locked.
+Whoops.

-Clear text password, opcode + old password + new password password change locks the user out of pulling the battery, because it requires the door to be open
+ScaPy has a socket library, useful for sending arbitrary data to the locks

 #### Replay attacks
 AES256 encryption! ...  with no replay protection.
+Vulnerable locks include:
 * Ceomate Bluetooth Smartlock
 * Elecycle Smart Padlock
 * Vians Bluetooth Smart Doorlock